040code/040code/_posts/2018-08-08-brew-some-code.md

 After that they can install gits with `brew install gits`

-## I want it to be available in without having to tap into someones tap.
+## I want it to be available without having to tap into someone's tap

 You can also put the Formula directly into the [homebrew-core](https://github.com/Homebrew/homebrew-core) so people don't need to tap into someones private tap.
 This will require some extra steps, like adding tests.